andychiare/blog/_posts/xxxx-xx-xx-handling-server-sent-events-with-react-and-nodejs.markdown

 export default App;
 ```

-Here, you are importing the stuff you need to set up the flight timetable.
-In particular, in addition to standard React basic elements, you are importing the `ReactTable` component with its basic stylesheets and the `getInitialFlightData()` function defined in the `DataProvider` module that we are going to create in just a moment.
-This function provides your application with flight data that is used to initialize the `App` component state in the constructor.
-In the constructor, you also define the table's structure by mapping the flight properties to the table columns.
+Here, we are importing the stuff we need to set up the flight timetable.
+In particular, in addition to standard React basic elements, we are importing the `ReactTable` component with its basic stylesheets and the `getInitialFlightData()` function defined in the `DataProvider` module that we are going to create in just a moment.
+This function provides our application with flight data that is used to initialize the `App` component state in the constructor.
+In the constructor, we also define the table's structure by mapping the flight properties to the table columns.
 This mapping consists of an array of objects like the following:

 ```react
 this.columns = [{